kaurn6538/-Coffee-Proximity-Analysis-Tableau-Project/README.md

 📸 Final Dashboard Preview

 🚀 How to Use

 Clone the repository or open the Tableau file.

 Ensure the custom coffee cup shape is added to your Tableau My Tableau Repository > Shapes folder.

-Open the dashboard and interact with filters and maps to explore store proximity insights.
+Open the dashboard and interact to explore store proximity insights.